woven-baker/test-cpp/module2/01_object_oriented/01_01_enums/01_01_enums.en.md

 ## Exercise 2

-Declare a variable of type `Day` and assign a value to it.
+Declare a variable of type `Day` and assign the enum class value `wednesday` to it.

 ---